Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Exploratory Study: Transformer Hidden States under Task-specific Prompting

 \subsection{Modelling Representative Cases in Task-specific Internal State Subspace}

-Figures~\ref{fig:task-clusters} and~\ref{fig:pass-fail-separation} plot activation vectors from a hidden layer of Llama3.1 8B across inputs from eight natural and programming language tasks studied in this paper (see Section~\ref{sec:exp_setup_task_dataset}).
-We reduced the vectors to two dimensions with t-SNE~\cite{maaten2008visualizing}.
-In Figure~\ref{fig:task-clusters}, colours mark tasks; in Figure~\ref{fig:pass-fail-separation}, green and red mark passing and failing inputs.
-It shows that the eight tasks form well-separated clusters in the input hidden state space.
-More importantly, even in the reduced dimension, we observe that passing and failing inputs tend to separate well, suggesting that internal hidden states contain information that can distinguish easier inputs from the more challenging ones.
+Figures~\ref{fig:task-clusters} and~\ref{fig:pass-fail-separation} plot activation vectors from a hidden layer of Llama 3.1 8B for inputs from eight natural and programming language tasks studied in this paper (see Section~\ref{sec:exp_setup_task_dataset}).
+We reduced the vectors to two dimensions using t-SNE~\cite{maaten2008visualizing}.
+In Figure~\ref{fig:task-clusters}, colours mark tasks; in Figure~\ref{fig:pass-fail-separation}, colours represent the proportion of correct outputs across ten repeated generations, with greener shades indicating more correct outputs and redder shades indicating more incorrect outputs.
+It shows that the eight tasks form well-separated clusters in the internal representation space of inputs.
+To ensure that this structure is not an artefact of t-SNE exaggeration, we compute the silhouette score in the 10-dimensional PCA space, obtaining a value of 0.9579, which indicates exceptionally strong clustering.
+Consistently, intra-cluster cosine distances are very small (mean = 0.0265, max = 0.0490), whereas inter-cluster distances are substantially larger (mean = 1.1272).\footnote{The smallest inter-cluster distance (0.2617) occurs between GH-TYPO and SPELL-CHK, which is intuitively reasonable given their shared focus on misspellings and typos.}

+More importantly, Figure~\ref{fig:pass-fail-separation} shows a noticeable separation between green and red regions even in the highly reduced 2D space, suggesting that internal input representations may contain information that distinguishes easier inputs from the more challenging ones.
+We further examined how input distributions vary depending on their pass/fail outcomes: we fitted Principal Component Analysis (PCA)~\cite{abdi2010principal} on the activations of inputs for which the majority of repeated generations are correct (hereafter referred to as \emph{passing} inputs) from the \spell task, and then transformed all inputs from the same \spell task, including failing ones, into the fitted space (Figure~\ref{fig:within-task-pca}).
+We observe a clear pattern where failing inputs deviate from the dense region of passing inputs.
+However, we note that this distributional deviation is task-specific.